 Bentourkia (2003) applied basis functions/spectral analysis method to compute the compartment model parameters of [11C]acetate for each sinogram bin, and reconstructed these to K1 (perfusion) and k2 (oxygen consumption) images.
-Gjedde-Patlak plot has been applied to sinogram data in several publications.
+Gjedde-Patlak plot has been applied to sinogram or list mode data in several publications.

 However, this procedure is not possible without thorough understanding of the sinogram file format and all the corrections applied to it.
 There is no standardization on how PET scanners work with the raw data, and users are not normally allowed to extract sinogram data out of the scanner computing unit, process it, and then import it back for reconstruction.
 Therefore, there has not been any breakthrough in these techniques, despite of their advantages.

 Currently only few (and outdated) applications exist in TPC:

 - Logan plot to produce DV or DVR sinogram (sensitive to noise, smoothing recommended)

 - Sum sinogram frames, reconstruct an image, and use it to calculate parametric blood flow image using in vivo autoradiography methods